What are the limits on Commercial Bank Lending?: Failures in Systemic Regulation

-The following example demonstrates the problem using two commercial banks, A and B. For simplicities sake the fees related to loans and ABS sales are excluded.
-It is also assumed that the deposit accounts are simple Net Transaction accounts under current US banking requirements,\footnote{Feinman\cite{feinman.1993} has a review of current and previous reserve requirements within the US system.}, and therefore carry a 10\% reserve requirement, and that both banks fully meet the requirements for being classed "well capitalized" under FDIC and Basel treaty definitions.
-In this example, equity capital amounts are also considered to be held completely in money.
-These are the strictest set of conditions currently available within the American banking system, and in most cases, the reserve requirement in particular, would not apply.
-The main implication of the absence of a reserve requirement would be to speed up the expansion process, and increase the amount of profits that the institutions involved could extract from it.
+The following example demonstrates the problem using two banks, A and B. For simplicity fees related to loans and ABS sales are excluded.
+It is assumed that the deposit accounts are Net Transaction accounts under current US banking requirements\footnote{Feinman\cite{feinman.1993} has a review of current and previous reserve requirements within the US system.}, and therefore carry a 10\% reserve requirement, and that both banks are "well capitalised" under FDIC and Basel treaty definitions, and that the risk weighted multiplier for the capital reserve for these loans is also 10.

 The example proceeds as a series of interactions as money flows between the two banks.
-The liabilities (deposits) and assets (loans) are shown, and the fractional reserve between deposits and loans is shown separately as cash in order to clarify the flow of funds between the two banks.
-(In practice, it is simply the difference between deposits and loans, actual holdings of physical cash by banks are determined by daily customer demand for currency.)
-In order to make the example as clear as possible, Bank B has made no loans.
-However, if it had, balancing between the banks through normal inter-bank and central bank lending mechanisms would enable the bank to compensate for the temporary imbalance that occurs during the process.
-All deposit money used within the example remains on deposit at either Bank A or Bank B throughout the process.
+The liabilities (deposits) and assets (loans) are shown, with loans being separated into bank loans, and Mortgage Backed Securities(MBS), depending on their state. \paragraph{Initial Conditions:} To simplify Bank B is shown as having made no loans, and has excess reserves at the central bank to maintain the balance sheet.
+The normal inter-bank and central bank lending mechanisms would enable the bank to compensate for temporary imbalances during the process under normal conditions.
+All deposit money used within the example remains on deposit at either Bank A or Bank B. On the right hand side of the table the total amount of deposits and loans for both banks is shown.

-Step 1: Bank A creates a \$900 Mortgage Backed Security from the loan made against its deposits.
-This loan is sold to the \emph{depositor} at Bank B. \$900 is transferred to Bank A in payment for the loan by the depositor at Bank B. Bank A now has no loans outstanding against its deposits, and the securitized loan has been moved outside of the banking system.
-Notice that the total amount of money ("Cash") within the system is constant, but the amount represented as deposits by the two banks has shrunk.
-This is a direct consequence of using a reserve based lending system.
+\paragraph{Step 1:}Bank A creates a \$1000 Mortgage Backed Security from the loan on its balance sheet.

+\paragraph{Step 2:} The securitized loan is sold to the \emph{depositor} at Bank B. \$1000 is paid to Bank A from that depositor in payment for the loan.
+Bank A now has no loans outstanding against its deposits, and the securitized loan has been moved outside of banking system regulation.
+Note that total deposits at the two banks have temporarily shrunk due to the repayment of the loan capital at A. The actual transfer of the deposits between the banks is facilitated through the reserve holdings which also function as clearing funds.